ronakrm/ronakrm.github.io/_drafts/measuring-stuff/measuring-stuff.md

 ---
 layout: post
 title: "Interpretability As A Science"
-excerpt: Knowing the typical or base distribution of a measure is important to be able to interpret a specific instance of that measure!
+excerpt: Knowing the typical or base distribution of a measure is important for interpreting a specific instance of that measure!
 tags: interpretability math statistics hypothesis-testing
 date: 2024-03-09
 modified_date: 2024-03-09